Consensus Cloud Solutions (NASDAQ:CCSI) Releases FY 2022 Earnings Guidance

-Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $5.36-$5.50 for the period, compared to the consensus estimate of $5.43.
+Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $5.36-$5.50 for the period, compared to the consensus EPS estimate of $5.43.
 The company issued revenue guidance of $375.00 million-$385.00 million, compared to the consensus revenue estimate of $377.72 million.

 Analyst Ratings Changes